eblasoft/ebla-oauth/README.md

 ## Warnings and limitations

 - This code under review for security issues.
-- This code is PoC level, not for production
+- This code is PoC level, not yet ready for production
 - There is no authorisation mechanism for system or api users
 - Users will not be synchronised.
 Users should be available and defined within EspoCRM

 ## Future ideas

 - Forward AAD groups to match groups/teams in Espo
+- store last token in Administration >  Auth Log